microsoft/containers-toolkit/docs/About/about_ContainerToolsForWindows.md

-# ContainerToolsForWindows
+# Containers-Toolkit

-## about_ContainerToolsForWindows
+## about_ContainersToolkit

-ContainerToolsForWindows contains PowerShell functions that allow you to download, install, and configure Containerd, BuildKit, nerdctl, and Windows CNI for container networks.
+Containers-Toolkit contains PowerShell functions that allow you to download, install, and configure Containerd, BuildKit, nerdctl, and Windows CNI for container networks.

 ## SHORT DESCRIPTION

-ContainerToolsForWindows contains PowerShell functions that allow you to download, install, and configure Containerd, BuildKit, nerdctl, and Windows CNI for container networks.
+Containers-Toolkit contains PowerShell functions that allow you to download, install, and configure Containerd, BuildKit, nerdctl, and Windows CNI for container networks.

 ## LONG DESCRIPTION